andreaslam/ZanLing-TrueZero/README.md

 - `server.rs` - a TCP server that co-ordinates Rust data generation and Python training.
 It sends each connected instance a unique identifier, broadcasts key information to different processes, which include statistics, Neural Network information and training settings.

 #### Python code

 - `client.py` - runs training and manages neural network training.
 Connects to `server.rs` via TCP to receive file paths for neural network training.

+### Utility and visualisation code

-- `visualiser.py` - visualises training data and progress.
+- `visualiser.py` - visualises training data and monitoring key performance indicators.
+- `scheduler.py` - an experiment scheduler for scheduling experiments and monitoring server controls.
+This GUI also supports remote SSH logins to schedule experiments on external devices.
+- `gui.py` - GUI code for `scheduler.py`.
+Code is currently work in progress.
+Running this file directly launches a demo version without server backend.

 ## Libraries/technologies used